python/cpython/Doc/library/sqlite3.rst

 There are two ways to adapt Python objects to SQLite types: letting your object adapt itself, or using an *adapter callable*.
 The latter will take precedence above the former.
-For a library that exports a custom type, it may make sense to let that type be able to adapt itself.
+For a library that exports a custom type, it may make sense to enable that type to adapt itself.
 As an application developer, it may make more sense to take control, and register custom adapter functions.